-However, the Authority notes that under the current tariff groupings permissible for the scheme, separate bulk charges and separate distribution system charges are not possible.
+However, the Authority noted that under the current tariff groupings permissible for the scheme, separate bulk charges and separate distribution system charges are not possible.
 Both charges take the form of 'postage stamp' charges.

-This aside, the Authority agrees that the costs of the Selma pump station and outlet works should be allocated to distribution system costs as these are exclusively used for distribution services.
+This aside, the Authority agreed that the costs of the Selma pump station and outlet works should be allocated to distribution system costs as these are exclusively used for distribution services.
 The right bank outlet works costs should be allocated to the bulk segment, and effectively therefore shared between bulk and distribution.

-At this stage, the Authority considers that the lack of disaggregation of costs will limit the ability to estimate differences in a manner which does not distort prices more than current arrangements.
+In the Draft Report, the Authority considered that the lack of disaggregation of costs will limit the ability to estimate differences in a manner which does not distort prices more than current arrangements.